Level Designer on Kinect Rush: A Disney Pixar’s Adventure (Asobo Studio, Microsoft – Xbox360)

-In 2010, I had the opportunity to work at Asobo Studio as a Level Designer on the pre-production of « Disney Pixar’s Rush », a 3D platformer only for Kinect in which player can live all their favorite moments of the Pixar movies.
+In 2010, I had the opportunity to work at Asobo Studio as a Level Designer on the pre-production of « Kinect Rush: A Disney Pixar’s Adventure », a 3D platformer only for Kinect in which player can live all their favorite moments of the Pixar movies.

 At that time, I was the only Level Designer in a team composed of several level builders.